dirkgroot/structurizr-dsl-intellij-plugin/README.md

 * Basic syntax highlighting for the Structurizr DSL language.
 Files with the `.dsl` extension are considered to be Structurizr DSL files.
-* Automatically indent and normalize spacing on IntelliJ's "Reformat Code" command.
+* Automatically indent and normalize spacing with IntelliJ's "Reformat Code" command.
 * More to come!
 Please refer to the [TODO section](https://github.com/dirkgroot/structurizr-dsl-intellij-plugin#todo) of the README for a list of features that will likely be added.